Pin the model in memory so it never unloads (Ollama)

 Prevention

-• For interactive applications, show a “model loading” indicator when the model is cold so users don’t think the app is frozen.
+• In any UI, show a “loading model” indicator while the model is cold so users don’t think it froze.

 FAQ

-Q: Why is the second request always fast even after the first was slow?
-A: After the first request, the model weights are in VRAM (GPU-side), the CUDA shaders are compiled and cached, and the OS page cache contains the model file.
-All three cold-start costs are eliminated for subsequent requests as long as the model stays loaded.
+Q: Why is the second request always fast even when the first crawled?
+A: After the first request the weights are in VRAM, the CUDA/Metal shaders are compiled and cached, and the GGUF is in the OS page cache.
+All three cold-start costs are gone for as long as the model stays loaded — which is exactly what OLLAMA_KEEP_ALIVE=-1 guarantees.

 Tags: #local-llm #ollama #Troubleshooting